OISF/suricata-verify/README.md

 - Add any rules required to ${dir}/test.rules.

-- Add the expected output to ${dir}/expected.
-This might most easily be done by running the test then copying the desired files in the output directory to the expected directory (after verification).
+- Add a "check.sh" script.
+This script is run after Suricata is executed and should validate any Suricata output.
+It is executed with the test directory as the working directory.
+This script should exit 1 for failure, and 0 for success.